Published July 2026

 Accommodation Revenue (gross revenue − platform fees − cleaning revenue) is the correct place to begin.
 Cleaning revenue is a pass-through expense and platform fees are a reality if you book through Airbnb.

-Net operating income was $164,500.
-That is accommodation revenue minus every operating expense except debt service: management, cleaning, utilities, property tax, insurance, and grounds.
-Two costs sit below net operating income.
-The first is debt service.
-The second is capital expenditure, the property-specific spending that occurs regardless of the rental, such as a roof, a system, or a major repair.
-After both, the owner kept $80,500 in cash.
+Net operating income was $127,000 on $178,000 of accommodation revenue.
+That is revenue minus every operating expense except debt service: management, cleaning, utilities, property tax, insurance, and grounds.
+Operating costs ran about 29% of revenue.
+Two costs sit below net operating income, and neither is a characteristic of the property.
+Debt service depends on how the buyer finances it.
+Capital expenditure is the spending that occurs regardless of the rental, such as a roof, a system, or a major repair.
+What an owner keeps in cash is set by those two, and they change with the owner.

 Cash Flow Is One of Four Returns